-That growth in liabilities was not a surprise.
-It’s the consequence of CalPERS’s board choosing to suppress the initial reported size of liabilities at the cost of explosive liability growth down the road, as explained here.
-In other words, as Chicago Mayor Rahm Emanuel once pointed out, it’s the consequence of a lie.
+That explosive growth in liabilities was not a surprise to anyone who understands CalPERS’s deceptive accounting for pensions.
+Explosive liability growth is the consequence of CalPERS’s board choosing an accounting policy that initially suppresses the reported size of AAL at the cost of explosive growth down the road, as explained here.

 For a sense of the consequences, focus next on the second column (“Actuarial Value of Assets” or “AVA”), which measures the assets set aside to meet pension liabilities.
 In 2007 AVA equalled $216 billion.
 Pension assets would’ve had to more than double in nine years to catch up to $437 billion in pension liabilities.
 In that world beating or lagging benchmarks by tiny percentages does not make much difference.
 When liabilities explode and sufficient asset growth can’t be obtained via investment gains, the difference must be made up by requiring larger pension contributions by employers (ie, governments, schools and special districts) and to a lesser extent, current employees.
 Here’s a glimpse of the pace at which some employer contributions are growing: